matuszewskijan/jekyll-now/_posts/2022-10-7-How-we-built-user-queing-system-for-covid-19-passport-issue-platform.md

 ## Background

-I and my colleague worked together on a very interesting application: **COVID-19 passport issuing platform**.
+My colleague and I worked together on a very interesting application: **COVID-19 passport issuing platform**.
 The requirements were very simple:
 1. End-user input their details into the web form
 2. We are validating the input whether it's a legit person
 3. If the validation is successful we're generating PDF with the passport